center-for-threat-informed-defense/security-stack-mappings/README.md

 ## Use Cases

-There are several use cases for mapping files that advance the state-of-the-art and the state-of-the-practice in threat-informed defense.
+There are several use cases for using the mapping files to advance the state-of-the-art and the state-of-the-practice in threat-informed defense.
 We have enumerated these use cases in the following document:
 - **[Use Cases](docs/use_cases.md)**

-Have additional use cases that we haven't thought of?
+Do you have additional use cases that we haven't thought of?
 We'd love to hear about them, please share your ideas by submitting an issue or contacting ctid@mitre-engenuity.org.

 ## Getting Involved